 In Omaha Poker you are dealt 4 cards instead of 2, but still only play two of them.
 There is still a flop, turn, and river dealt out and you use 3 of the 5 community cards to create your hand.
 Omaha Poker can be played in two forms – Hi and Hi/Lo.
 In Omaha Hi, the highest hand wins whilst in Omaha Hi/Lo, players simultaneously play for both the best possible hand and the lowest possible hand.

 A low hand must have all cards under 8 to qualify, with the best hand you can get being 5-4-3-2-A (the wheel), and the “worst” qualifying low hand being 8-7-6-5-4.
-The best way to rank low hands is that they can be read as numbers between 54,321 to 87,654 (with the exception of numbers that have a pair, such as 65,422).
+The best way to rank low hands is that they can be read as numbers between 54,321 and 87,654 (with the exception of numbers that have a pair, such as 65,422).
 What this means is that the lowest number that any player can make is the best possible low hand in play.

 How To Play Omaha Poker

-You also may not play LESS than two cards in your hand.
-For example: If you have Ah, Ks, 5c, 10d and the flop has four hearts on it, you do not qualify for an Ace-high flush.
-You have to have 2 of the suit in order to have a flush, and the same rules go for a straight.
+Another thing to know is that you can not play less than two cards from your hand.
+For example: If you have Ace of hearts, King of spades, 5 of clubs, 10 of diamonds and the flop has four hearts on it, you do not qualify for an Ace-high flush.
+You have to contribute 2 of the suit from your own hand in order to have a flush, and the same rules go for a straight.